fbnmtz/fbnmtz/README.md

 <br>

 :man_technologist: Hello, I'm Fabiano Matos, addicted to programming since 2005.
 I started working as a computer technician and as a programmer.
-We started a business and created our first software to control the sales and inventory of a clothing store.
+We started a business and created our first software to control sales and inventory in a clothing store.
 In 2008 I started working for the Brazilian Federal Government and became CTO for two years in my local unit.
 In 2011 I was transferred to the central unit where I joined the team of programmers for institutional systems.
-In all this time I was also a teacher, systems administrator, datacenter manager and much more.
+In all that time I've also been a teacher, systems administrator, datacenter manager and much more.

 ---
-Currently moving from my current job to a full time developer.
-I am very interested to work with DevOps as well and looking for collaboration opportunities and new projects.
+Now, I'm switching from my current job to being a full-time developer.
+I am very interested in working with development in BackEnd, FrontEnd, DevOps as well and looking for collaboration opportunities and new projects.
 Feel free to get in touch.

 ---
 <!-- <br>